top of page

 • Feeding support as standard – We offer expert, ongoing support before, during and after the procedure, with a 14-day follow-up package by phone, text, or email

 • Truly holistic care – Feeding difficulties don’t exist in isolation.
 We consider how feeding may be linked to sleep, digestion, body tension, and even parental wellbeing.
-Our multidisciplinary approach includes feeding support, tongue-tie division, and craniosacral fascial therapy (CFT)
+Our multidisciplinary approach includes feeding support, tongue-tie division, and craniosacral fascial therapy (CFT) if appropriate.

 • Individualised, compassionate care – No tick-box checklists here.
 Every baby is different, and so is every plan of care

 When you choose Cheshire Baby Support, you receive care from both a qualified tongue-tie practitioner and an IBCLC feeding experts, with the option to include gentle bodywork.
 This integrated model allows us to provide more comprehensive care and gives families the best possible chance of a positive outcome.
-Many parents tell us that having this joined-up support has made a real difference to their feeding journey.
+Many parents tell us that having this joined up support has made a real difference to their feeding journey.

 We’re here to work with you – supporting your goals, your values, and your baby’s needs.